 - High standards, extensive training for all staff

 - Our camp community ensures emotional safety

 All staff members receive extensive safety and health training each year, and possess American Red Cross First Aid and CPR certifications.
 All swim and waterfront staff possesses Lifeguard certification, and senior instructors possess American Red Cross Water Safety Instructor certifications.

 Roughing It’s Staff Screening and Hiring Process

 - All staff have current First Aid / CPR and/or Lifeguard Certifications

 - Camp buses driven by licensed professional school bus drivers

-Roughing It Day Camp is accredited by the American Camp Association (ACA).
-Our camp is the longest-accredited and the oldest accredited Day Camp among ACA camps in Northern California.
-As part of our ACA Accreditation, Roughing It voluntarily complies with over 300 health and safety standards that other camps are not required to meet.
+Roughing It Day Camp is accredited by the American Camp Association and is the longest accredited Day Camp in Northern California.
+As part of ACA Accreditation, Roughing It complies with over 300 health and safety standards.

 All staff participate in an extensive six day staff training with workshops on counseling, safety, teaching and program planning.
 Group counselors receive an additional two day staff orientation during their first year and all camp administrative staff participate in eleven days of pre camp staff training.
 Staff receive on-going training and evaluations throughout the summer.

 Roughing It has two medical doctors on call to provide consultation and medical services to our campers.
 We also make annual arrangements with local paramedics and emergency services to support our staff.